 The benefit payable to you is usually calculated net of all our fees, including a legal fees contingency of around £25,000, and these costs may not need to be included in the budget.

-For both Media Pro and Sovereign funding, we prefer to get involved in films that are approaching the principal photography stage.
+For Sovereign funding, we prefer to get involved in films that are approaching the principal photography stage.
 In some circumstances, they may get involved in films which are at a more advanced stage, such as in post-production or post-completion, however, this is more the exception rather than the rule.

-Both Media Pro and Sovereign are sensitive to deadlines arising at i) the end of the financial year and, in certain circumstances, ii) the end of each month.
+Sovereign is sensitive to deadlines arising at i) the end of the financial year and, in certain circumstances, ii) the end of each month.
 If our clients wish to formalise their interest in a film in time for such deadlines and yet it seems unlikely that financial completion will have taken place by that date, then we can sometimes arrange a “soft close” by execution of certain agreements.
 In the case of a soft close, funds are paid by the traders and Media Pro companies and are subsequently held on account and released upon financial completion.

 Funds are usually released to the producers after all the production documentation (including but not limited to the completion guarantee, collection agreement, etc) have been agreed by the relevant parties (ie on financial completion).